nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_presenting_complaints_or_issues.md

 {% include custom/section.warnbanner.html %}

 ## Presenting Complaints Or Issues Section Content##
 The Presenting complaints or issues section carries information about the complaints or issues experienced by the patient.
-Elements should be formatted as sub headings in any HTML sent.
+Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>